pbpcodes/dustbin/README.md

 ## 🧐 Introduction <a name = "intro"></a>

-Write about 1-2 paragraphs describing the purpose of your project.
+DUSTBIN has most of the important functionalities like Link Creation, Private Bins, Code Highlighting and much more.
+The purpose of this webapp is to make Text/Code sharing easier.

 ## ⛏️ Built Using <a name = "built_using"></a>